envris/nationalparks-docs/commercial_partner/logging_in.rst

 Overall, this diagram shows the different naviation paths from logging in.
-It looks complicated because it covers all possible situations, however each user would only experience one path based on their personal circumstances, so it should not be a complicated experience for them.
+It looks complicated because it covers all possible situations, however each user would only experience one path (based on their personal circumstances), so it should not be a complicated experience for them.

 .. graphviz::